Keith Chisholm

-Keith Bruce Chisholm, MC, DFM (22 December 1918 – 23 August 1991) was a distinguished Australian pilot who served in No. 452 Squadron RAAF during the Second World War.
+Keith Bruce Chisholm, MC, DFM (22 December 1918 – 23 August 1991) was an Australian pilot who served in No. 452 Squadron RAAF during the Second World War.
 He was recognised for his exploits with the Polish and French resistance after being shot down over France in October 1941.

 Early career

 Chisholm was born in Petersham, New South Wales, and educated at Newington College (1930–1936).
 While training as a dentist, war broke out, and he joined the Royal Australian Air Force, in 1940 and trained with the Empire Air Training Scheme in Canada, being one of the first Australian graduates.

 With No. 452 Squadron and capture

 In May 1941 he was assigned to 452 squadron, a Royal Australian Air Force squadron which belonged to the RAF Kenley Wing.
-In August and September 1941 he was responsible for 7 "kills," while flying Spitfire Mark Vs, however he was shot down near Berck-sur-Mer, on 1 October 1941, and parachuted into the sea.
+In August and September 1941, he was responsible for 7 "kills," while flying Spitfire Mark Vs, however he was shot down near Berck-sur-Mer, on 1 October 1941, and parachuted into the sea.
 The official Australian War History notes:

 He was captured by the Germans and sent to Lamsdorf Prisoner of War camp.
-In April 1942 he and another RAAF airman exchanged identities with two soldiers, and were able to join a working party outside the camp.
+In April 1942 he and another RAAF airman exchanged identities with two soldiers and were able to join a working party outside the camp.
 In June, Chisholm and several others escaped, but they were recaptured near Brno, in Czechoslovakia, and returned to Lamsdorf Prisoner of War camp.